alekhya-070/SQL-Data-Cleaning-Layoff-Data-Analysis-Project/README.md

 # SQL-Data-Cleaning-Layoff-Data-Analysis-Project
 This project focuses on cleaning and preparing a dataset for analysis, utilizing SQL for a systematic approach to handle inconsistencies, duplicates, null values, and other data issues.
 The dataset, sourced from Kaggle Layoffs 2022, tracks layoffs across industries, companies, and locations.

+Objectives:
+Ensure the dataset is clean, standardized, and free of errors or inconsistencies.
+Retain the integrity of the raw data by creating a staging table for cleaning.
+Prepare the cleaned dataset for further analysis or visualization tasks.

+Steps Performed:
+1. Data Staging
+Created a staging table (layoffs_staging) as a copy of the original dataset to preserve the raw data.
+Inserted the raw data into the staging table for cleaning.
+2. Removing Duplicates
+Identified duplicates using the ROW_NUMBER() function with a PARTITION BY clause.
+Validated duplicate entries manually to ensure legitimate entries were not removed.
+Deleted duplicate rows where the row number exceeded 1.
+3. Standardizing Data
+Ensured uniformity in categorical columns such as industry and country.
+Consolidated variations (e.g., "Crypto Currency" → "Crypto").
+Trimmed unnecessary characters (e.g., periods in "United States.").
+Standardized the date column by converting text strings to proper DATE format using STR_TO_DATE() and altered the column type accordingly.
+4. Handling Null Values
+Investigated null values in key columns (industry, total_laid_off, etc.).
+Updated missing values in the industry column based on existing data for the same company.
+Retained meaningful nulls in numeric fields to assist in accurate calculations during analysis.
+5. Removing Useless Data
+Removed rows with insufficient data (both total_laid_off and percentage_laid_off as NULL).
+Dropped helper columns (row_num) created during the cleaning process.

+Results:
+The cleaned dataset (layoffs_staging2) is now ready for exploratory data analysis (EDA) and further transformations.
+The dataset ensures:
+No duplicate entries.
+Standardized categorical and date fields.
+Consistency in numeric fields and missing values retained where appropriate.

+Key Features
+SQL Techniques Used:
+Window functions (ROW_NUMBER)
+Common Table Expressions (CTEs)
+Joins and updates for cross-row validation
+Data type conversions and column alterations

+Dataset Insights:
+Tracks layoffs across companies, industries, and countries.
+Provides quantitative metrics (total_laid_off, funds_raised_millions) for analysis.

+Tools
+SQL Database: MySQL
+Dataset Source: Kaggle

+Next Steps
+Perform exploratory data analysis to identify patterns and trends.
+Use the cleaned data to build visualizations or dashboards for insightful reporting.
+Explore predictive modeling opportunities based on layoff trends.